gofractally/psibase/doc/psidk/src/rust-service/tables.md

     }

     impl Message {
+        // Secondary keys must be functions; unlike primary_key, the
+        // secondary_key attribute does not work on data members.
+        //
-        // The first secondary key has index 1 (the primary key is always 0)
+        // The first secondary key is 1 (the primary key is always 0)
         #[secondary_key(1)]
         fn by_from(&self) -> (AccountNumber, u64) {
             // Secondary keys must be unique.
 If we only returned self.from,